qurator-spk/sbb_binarization/README.md

 ### Models

-Pre-trained models in  `HDF5` format can be downloaded from here:
+Pre-trained models in HDF5 format can be downloaded from here:

 https://qurator-data.de/sbb_binarization/

 We also provide a Tensorflow `saved_model` via Huggingface:

 https://huggingface.co/SBB/sbb_binarization

+With [OCR-D](https://ocr-d.de/), you can use the [Resource Manager](Tensorflow SavedModel) to deploy models, e.g.

+    ocrd resmgr download ocrd-sbb-binarize "*"

 ## Usage